TurnNetwork/turn-go/cmd/keytool/README.md

-bubblekey
+keytool
 ======

-bubblekey is a simple command-line tool for working with Bubble keyfiles.
+keytool is a simple command-line tool for working with Bubble keyfiles.

 # Usage

-### `bubblekey generate`
+### `keytool generate`

 Generate a new keyfile.
 If you want to use an existing private key to use in the keyfile, it can be